-Dr James O’Byrne MB BCh BAO, BA mod (Biochem), PhD, MRCPI, Cert Med Gen (UK Path) is a Consultant Clinical/Biochemical Geneticist (Temporary), based in the Adult Metabolic Unit at the Mater Misericordiae University Hospital (MMUH) and Associative Clinical Professor in the School of Medicine, University College Dublin.
+Dr James O’Byrne is a consultant Metabolic Physician and Consultant Clinical Geneticist based in the Adult Metabolic Unit at the Mater Misericordiae University Hospital (MMUH) and Associative Clinical Professor in the School of Medicine, University College Dublin.

-Working as a Metabolic Physician his special interests include the organelle diseases, Lysosomal Storage and Peroxisomal Disorders and he holds a PhD from the Karolinska Institute in Peroxisomal Disorders and Fatty Acid/ Bile Acid Metabolism.
-Supported by the Richard Steevens scholarship fund, he was a fellow at British Columbia Children’s Hospital and Vancouver General Hospital, working with patients with treatable genetic disorders that result in intellectual disability.
-Dr O’Byrne also currently supports the development of a number of genetic initiatives across a number of specialties including ophthalmology, cardiology, neurology and gastrointestinal cancer at MMUH.
+He holds a PhD from the Karolinska Institute, Stockholm in Peroxisomal Disorders and Fatty Acid/ Bile Acid Metabolism and completed a fellowship at British Columbia Children’s Hospital and Vancouver General Hospital, working with patients with treatable genetic disorders that result in intellectual disability.

-Dr O’Byrne graduated from Medical School in Trinity College Dublin (TCD).
-He attained Certificate of Satisfactory Completion of Specialist Training in Clinical/Biochemical Genetics from the Royal College of Physicians of Ireland (RCPI).
-Dr O’Byrne also holds a membership examination in paediatrics from RCPI and a basic science degree in Biochemistry from TCD.
+Dr O’Byrne graduated from Medical School in Trinity College Dublin (TCD), attained Certificate of Satisfactory Completion of Specialist Training in Clinical/Biochemical Genetics from the Royal College of Physicians of Ireland (RCPI) and holds a membership examination in paediatrics from RCPI and a basic science degree in Biochemistry from TCD.